List of Twin Peaks characters: Sarah Palmer

-Sarah Palmer, played by Grace Zabriskie, is the mother of Laura Palmer and the wife of Leland Palmer.
+Sarah Palmer, played by Grace Zabriskie, is Laura Palmer's mother and Leland Palmer's wife.
 Laura is found murdered in the pilot episode of Twin Peaks.
-Sarah's husband Leland becomes unstable since the murder, and Sarah doesn't know what's going on.
-When Leland falls onto Laura's coffin at the funeral, Sarah tells him "Don't ruin this, too!"
-During the second season it is revealed that Leland killed Laura under the influence of evil spirit BOB.
+Sarah's husband Leland becomes unstable since the murder, and Sarah does not know what's going on.
+When Leland falls onto Laura's coffin at the funeral, Sarah tells him, "Don't ruin this, too!"
+During the second season, it is revealed that Leland killed Laura under the influence of the evil spirit BOB.
 It is implied in the series, and confirmed in the prequel film, that Leland/BOB had been drugging Sarah in order to sexually abuse Laura.

 Sarah, a chain-smoker who gradually develops a complete nervous breakdown over the violent deaths and other bizarre events in her family, is shown to have some paranormal powers, and she is known for (on some occasions) predicting the future or seeing people (Bob) no one else sees.
-In the pilot, she has a vision of the other half of Laura's necklace (buried by James Hurley) being dug up and in a later episode sees BOB at the foot of Laura's bed.
-Prior to Maddy's murder, Sarah has a vision of a white horse in her living room.
+In the pilot, she has a vision of the other half of Laura's necklace (buried by James Hurley) being dug up and in a later episode, sees BOB at the foot of Laura's bed.
+Before Maddy's murder, Sarah has a vision of a white horse in her living room.
 Twin Peaks: Fire Walk With Me reveals that she had a similar vision just before Laura's murder.
 Windom Earle later speaks to Garland Briggs through Sarah, telling him that he is in The Black Lodge with Dale Cooper.

 In Twin Peaks: The Return, Sarah still lives in her family's home in Twin Peaks as a reclusive alcoholic, spending her time drinking, smoking, and watching violent nature documentaries and boxing matches on television.
 She is involved in various strange occurrences during the season, only to be revealed to have apparently become possessed by an otherworldly force, possibly Judy, when she removes her face to reveal a swirling vortex underneath before ripping out the throat of a trucker who has been harassing her.
-When Cooper rescues Laura in Part 17, Sarah smashes Laura's iconic portrait with a glass bottle, screaming in agony as she did in the first episode.
+When Cooper rescues Laura in Part 17, Sarah smashes Laura's iconic portrait with a glass bottle, screaming in agony as she does in the first episode.
 Her voice is later heard in Part 18 when Cooper arrives at the Palmer house with Carrie Page, calling Laura's name.
 Page screams in horror, and all the house's lights go out.

-The girl in Part 8 of Twin Peaks: The Return, played by Tikaeni Faircrest, is not identified in the episode itself, but The Final Dossier reveals that she is Sarah, who was living in New Mexico in 1956 when an unidentified creature crawled into her mouth after she was rendered unconscious by a Woodsman's radio broadcast.
+The girl in "Part 8" of Twin Peaks: The Return, played by Tikaeni Faircrest, is not identified in the episode itself, but The Final Dossier reveals that she is Sarah, who was living in New Mexico in 1956 when an unidentified creature crawled into her mouth after she was rendered unconscious by a Woodsman's radio broadcast.